-The consolidated and separate financial statements have been prepared in accordance with Thai Financial Reporting Standards under the Accounting Act B.E.
+The financial statements has been prepared in accordance with Thai Financial Reporting Standards under the Accounting Act B.E.
 2543 (2000) being those Thai Accounting Standards issued under the Accounting Profession Act B.E.
 2547 (2004) including related interpretations and guidelines promulgated by the Federation of Accounting Professions ("TFAC") and the Regulation of The Stock Exchange of Thailand (SET) dated October 2, 2017, regarding the preparation and submission of financial statements and reports for the financial position and results of operations of the listed companies B.E.
 2560 and the financial reporting requirements of the Securities and Exchange Commission under the Securities and Exchange Act B.E.
 2535 (1992).

-The consolidated and separate financial statements have been presented in accordance with Thai Accounting Standards No. 1 (Revised 2020) subject: "Presentation of Financial Statements" and the requirements of The Department of Business Development announcement subject: "The mandatory items, have to be presented in the financial statements, No.3, B.E.
+The financial statements has been presented in accordance with Thai Accounting Standards No. 1 (Revised 2020) subject: "Presentation of Financial Statements" and the requirements of The Department of Business Development announcement subject: "The mandatory items, have to be presented in the financial statements, No.3, B.E.
 2562" dated December 26, 2019 under the Accounting Act B.E.
 2543. which is effective for the preparation of financial statements of the Public Company Limited for the accounting period commencing on or after January 1, 2020.